proophsoftware/event-machine/docs/tutorial/part_VI.md

   }
 }
 ```
 Great!
-We get back the list of users checked in the building.
+We get back the list of users checked into the building.

 ## Protect Invariants